-Soffits and fascias are two of the most important exterior components of a home.
+Soffits and fascias are two of a home’s most important exterior components.
 They are integral features that help roofing systems function well while imparting the beauty and elegance of a residential property’s architectural style.

-In today’s post, Woodbridge Home Exteriors, the local source of soffits, fascias and windows, discusses the differences between the two.
+In today’s post, Woodbridge Home Solutions, the local source of soffits and fascias, discusses the differences between the two.

-Soffits refer to the flat, horizontal piece of material that covers the underside of the roof’s overhang.
+Soffits are the flat, horizontal material covering the underside of the roof’s overhang.
 It is often used in the area beneath the eaves on the home’s exterior to close the space beneath, spanning the side of the structure to the edge of the eave.
 Often peppered with holes or slits, they play an important role in keeping the attic well-ventilated.

-Fascias, meanwhile, is a board that runs through the structure from one end to the other, providing a barrier between the roof’s edge and the outside.
-In terms of aesthetics, they offer a smooth appearance for a home’s roofline.
+Fascia is a board that runs through the structure from one end to the other, providing a barrier between the roof’s edge and the outside.
+In terms of aesthetics, fascias offer a smooth appearance for a home’s roofline.
 In terms of functionality, they protect the entire roofing system from weather damage.
-In fact, they are used to attach gutters and drain pipes.
+They are also used to attach gutters and drain pipes.

 Soffits are more vulnerable to the elements than the fascia and possibly the other exterior components of the home.
 They are often exposed to water run-off caused by damaged gutters and shingles.
 Plus, animals like birds and squirrels use them as nesting grounds.
 Replacing them is necessary, especially if they show signs of rot.

 At Woodbridge Home Solutions, we only use the best soffit and fascia for homeowners in our community.
 We can also be trusted for new windows, siding, and doors.